-He was previously the representative for New York's 5th congressional district (1971-1972; Republican).
+He was previously the representative for New York’s 5th congressional district as a Republican from 1971 to 1972.

-The chart is based on the bills Lent sponsored and cosponsored.
+The chart is based on the bills Lent sponsored and cosponsored from Jan 6, 1987 to Oct 9, 1992.
 See full analysis methodology.

 Lent was the primary sponsor of 3 bills that were enacted: